sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/cognitive_biases.md

 #### Psychological Priming

 Psychological priming involves the exposure to a stimulus influencing the response to a subsequent stimulus, often without conscious guidance or intention.
-Priming can shape perceptions, behaviors, and attitudes by activating certain associations in memory.
-For instance, if individuals are primed with words related to old age, they may walk more slowly afterward, demonstrating how subtle cues can affect behavior.
+Priming can shape perceptions, behaviours, and attitudes by activating certain associations in memory.
+For instance, if individuals are primed with words related to old age, they may walk more slowly afterward, demonstrating how subtle cues can affect behavioUr.
 While cognitive biases are often unconscious errors in thinking that skew judgment, psychological priming is a process where exposure to certain stimuli can unconsciously influence subsequent responses.
-Both concepts illustrate the powerful, often hidden forces that shape human thought and behavior, but they operate through different mechanisms: biases distort our decision-making processes, whereas priming subtly alters our reactions and behaviors based on prior stimuli.
+Both concepts illustrate the powerful, often hidden forces that shape human thought and behavioUr, but they operate through different mechanisms: biases distort our decision-making processes, whereas priming subtly alters our reactions and behavioUrs based on prior stimuli.

 ### Examples